gnss-sdr/geniuss-place/_quick-start/03-build-and-install.md

 {% capture mac-os-text %}
-Instead of installing the latest stable release, you can install the code found on the `master` branch:
+Instead of installing the latest stable release, you can install the code found on the `master` branch, which might contain some bug fixes with respect to the latest stable release:

 ```
 $ sudo port install gnss-sdr-devel
 ```

-or the context of the `next` branch:
+or the context of the `next` branch, which might contain fixes and new features with respect to the latest stable release:

 ```
 $ sudo port install gnss-sdr-next